 Non-economic damages are those that compensate you for losses for which there is no receipt.
 These are less concrete and are subjectively evaluated in a personal injury lawsuit.
 Non-economic damages may include compensation for reputation damage, loss of enjoyment of life, pain and suffering, and emotional anguish.

 Contact OnderLaw, LLC for Help Today

-If you were injured in a St. Louis car accident, contact OnderLaw, LLC today for help.
+If you were injured in a St. Louis car accident, get help with your case.
+Contact OnderLaw, LLC today for help.
 Our legal team is experienced in negotiating with insurance companies and fighting for our client’s rights in court after a car accident.

 Don’t let an accident destroy the future you have built for yourself and your family.
 Call our office today at (314) 963-9000 to schedule your free consultation.
-We will discuss the details of your case and advise you on your next best steps.
+We will discuss the details of your St. Louis personal injury case and advise you on your next best steps.